Individual Project I

 Knowledge and understanding:

-- The students will be able to autonomously aquire the knowledge of research topics discussed.
+- The students will be capable to autonomously aquire the already existing knowledge of research topics

 Articles from professional journals, reports on environmental impacts, technical and scientific books from the selected topics.
 (The actual sources cannot be specified as they depend on the topic of each endividual project).